alpersonalwebsite/react/4-Methods.md

 ## Methods

-Let´s grab the previous example and use a Global Event Handler (for this case, onClick) and a custom method.
+Let´s grab the previous example and use a `Global Event Handler` (for this case, onClick) with setState() and a custom method.

 ### Setting state with onClick